anyscale/academy/README.md

 Clone the [Academy GitHub repo](https://github.com/anyscale/academy) or [download the latest release](https://github.com/anyscale/academy/releases).

+Now install the dependencies using either [Anaconda](https://www.anaconda.com/) or `pip` in your Python environment.
+We recommend using Anaconda.

 #### Using Anaconda

-We recommend using [Anaconda](https://www.anaconda.com/), especially if you do lots of Python development and you need to define different environments for different projects.
-However, Anaconda isn't required.

 To install Anaconda, follow the instructions [here](https://www.anaconda.com/distribution/).
 If you already have Anaconda installed, consider running `conda upgrade --all`.

 Then run the following commands in the root directory of this project.
 First,  use `conda` to install the other dependencies, including Ray.
-Then "activate" the newly-created environment, named `anyscale-academy`.
+Then activate the newly-created environment, named `anyscale-academy`.
 Finally, use the `jupyter` commands to set up the graphing library extensions in Jupyter Lab that we'll use.
 The last command just lists the extensions.

 ```
 conda env create -f environment.yml